globus/globus-flows-examples/compute_transfer_examples/README.md

      --input <YOUR FLOW INPUT FILE> \
      --label "Compute and Transfer Flow Example 2 Run"
    ```
+   And save the run ID for use in the next command.

 3. Monitor the run progress:
    ```bash